manumnnit/Text-to-Speech-converter/readme.md

  Deployed on AWS lightsail container services also:
  URL- https://tts-service.rgnirigkhjlra.us-west-2.cs.amazonlightsail.com
- This URL is no longer available
+ This URL is no longer available.
- Using Docker

  Requirements: